liamhuynh98/GuessTheNumberJS/README.md

 OBJECTIVE

-1. Learn about DOM and Events Fundamentals
+1. Learn Javascript
-2. Learn more about Javascript
+2. Try to host the site online
-3. Get familiar with GitHub and how to use it on the VScode terminal
+3. Learn to store user_name, and user_score to the back end